Rian1010/Charity-Website/README.md

 - const screen - connected to the box at the top of the calculator, which is supposed to display the calculations

 A for loop was used to iterate through each if the elements with a class of 'calcBtn'.
-A 'click' event listener was used to trigger a function that targets all the buttons with the attributes called 'data-num' and used 'screen.value += number;' to show the clicked numbers and calculation appear inside of the box at the top of the calculator.
+A 'click' event listener was used to trigger a function that targets all the buttons with the attributes called 'data-num' and used 'screen.value += number;' to show the clicked numbers and calculations appear inside of the box at the top of the calculator.

 The equal button was also given an event listener called, 'click' and triggered a function that consists of if and else statements.
-The state that if the value of the screen is empty, then the result should be 0.
-Otherwise, if numbers have been inputed, these will be evaluated and calculated.
+These state that if the value of the screen is empty, then the result should be 0, otherwise, if numbers have been inputed, these will be evaluated and calculated.

 The clear button has an 'click' event listener, which is connected to a function that turns the value of the calculator screen empty.
 So, once the button is clicked, the screen turns empty.